swadeshkelkar/Forkify/README.md

-A simple recipe app using vanilla JavaScript
+A simple recipe app using vanilla JavaScript.